-As an IT manager, you will need to be able to manage people, as well as process, projects and tasks.
+As an IT manager, you will need to be able to manage people, as well as processes, projects and tasks.
 Your education should cover ethics, systems requirements, financial analyses, project management, business intelligence, data analysis, information security, and subjects in global cybersecurity.
 Strong project management skills and cybersecurity know-how are two of the most important areas where technology managers will focus.

 Broad Business Knowledge

-Management jobs in cybersecurity are about much more than the technology.
+Management jobs in cybersecurity are about more than technology.
 At a company, the information technology department typically supports all other departments, including finance/accounting, marketing, operations, human resources, and sales.
 Some cybersecurity managers immerse themselves in these areas by shadowing other managers during their day-to-day tasks.

-In a leadership role, you will often be called upon to recommend future technology directions and policy.
+In a leadership role, you will often be called upon to recommend future technology directions and policies.
 You must be a strategic thinker who understands what it takes to achieve the company’s objectives.
 Frequently, you will be asked to make difficult decisions on resource allocation or company priorities, so you should be comfortable making tough decisions quickly.

 Strong Leadership Capabilities

 An effective cybersecurity manager must have the ability to influence people and to focus them on specific objectives as part of a project team.
 They must be able to take complicated technology topics and explain them to people involved in the project from other departments.